 Termites:

-Termite Protection: Given that it is the goal of the University of Illinois to be environmentally responsible in its construction projects, The University wishes to minimize the use of toxic chemicals to the extent practical.
-As stated elsewhere in these Standards, standard building construction on the Urbana campus shall consist of steel structural frame with concrete foundation and masonry infill exterior walls and masonry or metal stud interior walls.
-There is little value to the structural integrity of the building in requiring the soil to be treated with termiticide, or other chemical insecticide, for a building built to the University of Illinois at Urbana-Champaign Facilities Standards.
+Termite Protection: Given that it is the goal of the University of Nebraska, Lincoln to be environmentally responsible in its construction projects, The University wishes to minimize the use of toxic chemicals to the extent practical.
+As stated elsewhere in these Standards, standard building construction on all UNL campus facilities shall consist of steel structural frame with concrete foundation and masonry infill exterior walls and masonry or metal stud interior walls.
+Treatment with an EPA approved chemically applied insecticide is required for all soil areas that will receive a slab on grade.

-Buildings Requiring Termite Protection: There will still be some buildings for which termite protection will be required.

-Existing Buildings: Several existing old buildings on campus, including Noyes Lab and Natural History Building, have wood frame construction.
+Existing Buildings: Several existing older buildings on campus have wood frame construction.
 For any projects that involve disturbing backfill around any wood frame building, all soil/backfill beneath the facility and at all footings and foundation walls shall be treated with an EPA approved chemically applied insecticide.

-New Wood Frame Buildings: Wood frame buildings, whether post and beam or stud construction, require a variance.
-In the event that the variance committee approves the use of wood for the structure of a building, then the entire soil/backfill beneath the building and at all footings and foundations shall be treated with an EPA approved chemically applied insecticide.
+New Wood Frame Buildings: Wood frame buildings, whether post and beam or stud construction, will require a Design Guideline Waiver.
+In the event that the Design Guideline Committee approves the use of wood for the structure of a building, then the entire soil/backfill beneath the building and at all footings and foundations shall be treated with an EPA approved chemically applied insecticide.

 Insulation: Closed cell polystyrene insulation has a cell structure that is impossible to impregnate with termiticide chemicals.
 It also provides an ideal environment through which termites may travel from ground to wood without being detected.
-For this reason, in the event that wood frame construction is approved by the variance committee, closed cell polystyrene may not be used below grade in these buildings.
-Only foam insulation materials that are especially formulated for termite control (e.g. that contain borate) are permitted for buildings requiring termite protection.
+Closed cell polystyrene may not be used below Only foam insulation materials that are especially formulated for termite control (e.g. that contain borate) are permitted for buildings requiring termite protection.
 To date, only “bead board” insulation is known to be manufactured with borate.